-What is often termed "Workforce Development" on other campuses is known as the HCC Strategic Solutions Group.
-HCC Strategic Solutions is part of the state-wide Business and Industry Services Network of the Connecticut Community Colleges System.
-By providing solutions to businesses (irrespective of size), government agencies, professional associations, cultural organizations, and other entities, HCC plays a significant role in the economic development of the College's 11-town service area.
+The HCC Strategic Solutions is part of the state-wide Business and Industry Services Network of the Connecticut Community Colleges System and provides workforce development solutions to businesses (irrespective of size), government agencies, professional associations, cultural organizations, and other entities.

-The competitive job skill needs of organizations can be effectively met through a host of services including: needs assessments; gap analyses; employee skills audits; training programs; learning assessments; program evaluations; and other consulting services.
-Training challenges are often directed to specific employee groups such as entry-level staff, incumbent workers, supervisors, production and operations staff, managers, and organization leadership.
+The job skill needs of organizations can be effectively met through a host of services including: needs assessments; gap analyses; employee skills audits; training programs; learning assessments; program evaluations; and other consulting services.
+Training is provided to specific employee groups such as entry-level staff, incumbent workers, supervisors, production and operations staff, managers, and/or organizational leadership.